Canada in a Changing Climate: National Issues report

 Al Pietroniro – Water Resources

-Al is Director of Environment Canada Water and Climate Services based at the National Hydrology Research Centre in Saskatoon, Saskatchewan.
+Al is Professor and Chair in Sustainable Water Resources in a Changing Climate at the Schulich School of Engineering at the University of Calgary.
+He was formerly the Director of Environment Canada Water and Climate Services based at the National Hydrology Research Centre in Saskatoon, Saskatchewan.
 He is Adjunct Professor in the Centre for Hydrology, University of Saskatchewan; Adjunct Professor in the Department of Civil Engineering, University of Waterloo and Associate Faculty, Department of Environmental Biology, University of Guelph.
 He graduated with distinction from the Agricultural Engineering Program at McGill University.
 He received Department Scholarships from the Department of Civil Engineering, University of Waterloo and holds a Citation of Excellence, Department of Environment.
 Al is Canadian Delegate to the WMO Commission on Hydrology; President of the International Association of Hydrological Sciences – Commission of Remote Sensing and a registered professional engineer in the Province of Saskatchewan.